Marilyn Burns (mathematics educator): Career and recognition

-In 1975, the National Science Teachers Association and the Children's Book Council cited Burns' book The I Hate Mathematics!
+In 1975, the National Science Teachers Association and the Children's Book Council cited Burns's book The I Hate Mathematics!
 Book in "outstanding science books for children".

 In 1991, the Bank Street College of Education in New York awarded Burns an honorary doctoral degree.

 In 1995 the Mepham High School Alumni Association listed Burns in their Hall of Fame.

 In 1996, the National Council of Supervisors of Mathematics honored Burns with the Ross Taylor/Glenn Gilbert National Leadership Award "for her influence on mathematics education".

 In 1997, the Association for Women in Mathematics honored Burns, "a mathematics educator with enormous scope and influence", with the Louise Hay Award for Contributions to Mathematics Education.